UngTengEn/Intel-Media-Stack-Workspace/README.md

 Note: make sure most paths consist of only ascii characters and no spaces.

 ## Extra Tools
+You will need nasm and msys2 (follow [here](https://www.youtube.com/watch?v=OIYGjzmJ2GI) to cofigure msys2).

 ### Gstreamer

 1. Open a new Terminal in Visual Studio Code.
 2. Run ".\env.bat" from project root path.
 This should set the build environments.
-3. Run ".\build_gstreamer.bat".
+3. Run ".\build_gstreamer.bat release or debug".
 This will checkout gstreamer and build it.

 ### FFmpeg

-You will need nasm and msys2 (follow [here](https://www.youtube.com/watch?v=OIYGjzmJ2GI) to cofigure msys2).

 1. Open a new Terminal in Visual Studio Code.
 Run ".\env.bat" from project root path.
 2. Then run the msys2_shell.cmd.
 This will open a msys2 shell window.
-3. In the msys2 shell window, go to the project root path and run "./build_ffmpeg.sh"
+3. In the msys2 shell window, go to the project root path and run "./build_ffmpeg.sh release or debug"